 Even the town thinks the last week of the year is “the most wonderful week of the year in Williamsburg.
 There are many idyllic holiday things to do on a Williamsburg Christmas trip.
 Let’s get to them!

 Busch Gardens Christmas Town is a holiday activity for the entire family to enjoy.
 Busch Garden Williamsburg turns into a magical Christmas wonderland from November to January.
-Touting “10 million twinkling lights,” Busch Gardens Williamsburg offers one of the largest Christmas light shows in North America!
+Touting “10 million twinkling lights,” Busch Gardens Williamsburg offers one of North America’s largest Christmas light shows!

 In addition to your favorite amusement park rides, your family can enjoy ice skating, light shows, and delicious food from around the world!
 And let’s not forget the ever-popular Christmas shows!
 Enjoy annual musicals such as ‘Twas That Night and Up on the Haustop.
 Your Williamsburg Christmas vacation isn’t complete without a visit to Busch Gardens Christmas Town!